Explains how contact tracing is being used to control the spread of coronavirus.

 - someone you have had face to face contact with at a distance of less than 1 metre, had skin-to-skin physical contact with, or that you have coughed on, or had other forms of contact within 1 metre for 1 minute or longer

-- someone that you have spent more than 15 minutes within two metres of; and
+- someone that you have spent more than 15 minutes within two metres of

 - someone that you have travelled in a car or other small vehicle with, or someone that has been in close proximity to you on public transport

-Read contact tracing: if you have tested positive for further guidance on how you’ll be contacted and the information you’ll be asked to provide.
+Read contact tracing: if you have tested positive for further guidance.